Bindoon, Western Australia: SAS facility

 The majority of training and selection for the Australian Special Air Service Regiment takes place at Bindoon.
 Some of the facilities include live-firing ranges and the Brigade Special Training Facilities (military operations in urban terrain).

-Annual events
+Events

 Bindoon annually hosts the Bindoon and Districts Agricultural Show.
 The districts covered are Bindoon, Chittering, Gingin, Bullsbrook among others.
 The show features cattle, poultry, fruit and vegetable exhibition and competition, horses in action, floriculture, cookery, art, general crafts, needlecrafts, photography, amateur wine making and home brewing, home produce, children's exhibition and pet parades.

 An annual Bindoon Rock Festival was held in the 1980s and 1990s.